SpaceSheep-GameDev/BefungePlusPlus/README.md

   <li>Pop the character at the top of the stack, then execute it as if it were part of the program (10)</li>
   <li>Move the value at the top of the Stack to the bottom of the Stack (11)</li>
   <li>Move the value at the bottom of the Stack to the top of the Stack (12)</li>
+  <li>Calculate the highest integer in the Stack and push a copy of that integer to the top of the Stack (13)</li>
+  <li>Calculate the lowest integer in the Stack and push a copy of that integer to the top of the Stack (14)</li>
 If the function called is out of bounds, it will be ignored.